The things you're doing that you shouldn't be.

 - Treating your gear as priceless.
 You carefully take your camera out of the protective bag you carry it in, take a picture, make sure no spec of dirt, water vapor, or dust has landed on it and not been cleaned off, then put it back in your bag, and then maybe even put that bag in another protective bag.
 Photographs are moments in time.
 You missed nearly an infinite number of moments in time while you were coddling your gear.
 Cameras should be accessible.
 Heck, you've probably got a rubber protective coat over your camera and lens and a UV filter on the front of the lens, plus you've put another protective cover over the rear LCD.
 Yet you still coddle your camera.
 And you're adding visual artifacts to the light getting to the sensor and you can't evaluate what little color fidelity the rear LCD gives you properly.
 I know that everyone reading my articles cringes every time I mention this, but the true pros treat their gear as almost disposable.
 We're not afraid to risk it for a shot.
 The shot is more important than the gear for a very simple reason: we can replace the gear, we can't usually replace the shot.
 Even in a studio with controlled lighting.
 If you miss the sly smile, you aren't going to get it back by saying to the model "hey, do a sly smile."
 Shot first, gear second.

 - Mistreating your gear.
 Hey, wait a second, can Thom have it both ways?
 Sure I can.
 I've watched pro photojournalists throw their camera gear into the trunk of a vehicle (not into a bag, mind you, but literally thrown into the trunk, as is), then drive off to the next assignment.
 How they expect that gear to work at the next assignment, I don't know, especially the way some of those guys and gals drive.
 There is "up time" for camera gear (when it needs to be at the ready and you shouldn't be treating it as priceless) and there is "down time" for camera gear (when it isn't likely to be used at all and should be safely put away or protected).
 The one time you do coddle gear is during down time.
 I like to put gear away clean and into protective cases.
 That way I know it'll be ready and working when I take it out at the next shooting opportunity.
 Which brings up a minor point: the gear should be back out before the shooting opportunity arises.
 You need to use a little anticipation here.
-Likewise, it should go back into the case, pack, or whatever you're using to protect it until you know the photographic opportunities are gone.
+Likewise, it shouldn't go back into the case, pack, or whatever you're using to protect it until you know the photographic opportunities are gone.

 - Too much agonizing over little things.
 Is there a tiny scratch on the front of the lens?
 A bit of dust on the front element?
 Is your camera a little bit noisier in low light than your shooting buddy's?
 Did you forget to set Optimal Quality for the JPEG Compression?
 Little things don't kill pictures.
 We already have it so much better than we did at the start of my career that I can usually neglect a lot of little things and still take pictures technically better than I took 20 or 30 years ago.
 Yet some of those older pictures endure.
 Why?
 Because the little things that were wrong with them were far outweighed by the things that were right, which is to say composition, timing, poses, unique event/perspective, etc. If you agonize over the little things too much, you never get to the proper amount of agonizing over the big things.
 Get the big things right first and foremost.
 If you then still have time, agonize over the little things.